neos/form-yamlbuilder/README.md

 ## License

-We license the form builder under the terms of the GNU Lesser General Public License (LGPL) version 2.1 or later versions.
+We license the Form YAML Builder under the terms of the GNU Lesser General Public License (LGPL) version 2.1 or later versions.

 ## Extension Points

-The Form Builder is meant to be extensible, on the following points:
+The Form YAML Builder is meant to be extensible, on the following points:

 - you can adjust the CSS styling
 - you can override Handlebars templates to adjust the HTML markup of the form builder